fmorea/ChessAndroid/README.md

 # ChessAndroid
-Simple chess app in kotlin with backend written in java [Link to Play Store Download](https://play.google.com/store/apps/details?id=com.fmorea.chess)
+Simple chess app in kotlin with backend written in java.
+[Link to Play Store Download](https://play.google.com/store/apps/details?id=com.fmorea.chess)

  This program is free software: you can redistribute it and/or modify